riscv-steel/riscv-steel/docs/source/hardware/core.md

 ## Source files

-The Processor Core IP has a single source file, `rvsteel_core.v`, saved in `hardware/core/`.
+The Processor Core IP has a single source file, `rvsteel_core.v`, saved in the `hardware/` folder.

 ## I/O signals